 Prompt engineering

-The difference between a marketer who can prompt well and one who can't isn't 10% more productive.
-It's 3–5x.
-We wrote an entire piece on specific prompts for social media marketing if you want to see how this looks in practice.
+This is the highest-leverage AI skill for marketers right now.
+The difference between a marketer who can prompt well and one who can’t isn’t 10% more productive.
+It’s 3–5x.
+See our specific prompts for social media marketing for practical examples.

 What good prompting actually looks like: giving the AI a role, context, format, constraints, and an example — all in one instruction.
 Most people give it two of those five.
-That's why their outputs feel generic.

 ⏱ Time to value: 1–2 weeks of daily practice